 Also, if you enjoy series like Call of the Night, you’ll want to check this one out.
 While it isn’t supernatural like Call of the Night is, the tone of the series and the main characters and their stories are similar.

-Insomniacs After School follows two students who have insomnia that find solace together in the school’s abandoned observatory.
-This secret hideout becomes a safe haven for them where they can rest.
+Insomniacs After School follows two students who have insomnia and find solace together in the school’s abandoned observatory.
+This secret hideout becomes a haven for them where they can rest.
 They form an unexpected bond and find comfort within each other.
 It’s nice to know that someone not only knows, but understands what you are going through, so it makes for a touching story, and their connection is beautiful to witness.

 For me, slice-of-life series hinges on their characters as well as the topics and themes they explore.
 Insomniacs After School not only has a unique premise, but relatable and likable characters as well.
 It’s just a nice, calming read that feels very fresh, and it’s one you’ll want to keep an eye out for when it releases from Viz in March 2023!

-March Comes In like a Lion by Chica Umino
+March Comes in Like a Lion by Chica Umino

 It’s an iyashikei (slice-of-life manga that heals the reader) as well as seinen manga, so this one is full of heartfelt as well as tough moments and it focuses on realism too.
 It gets deep into the meaning of life, what it means to be human, etc, and it’s a highly relatable series, which is further enhanced by the fact that it mirrors reality.
-The characters, and their personalities as well as their lives, are believable, and it's easy to get behind the characters and their stories really resonated with me.
+The characters, and their personalities as well as their lives, are believable, and it’s easy to get behind the characters and their stories resonated with me.

 Dark Gathering by Kenichi Kondō

-Dark Gathering is an exciting supernatural horror series releasing from Viz in 2023.
-The story follows Keitaro Gentoga, a college freshman who has been haunted by his ability to attract spirits and the collateral damage it's caused in the past.
+Dark Gathering is an exciting supernatural horror series released from Viz in 2023.
+The story follows Keitaro Gentoga, a college freshman who has been haunted by his ability to attract spirits and the collateral damage it’s caused in the past.
 In an attempt to blend into society, he becomes a private tutor—but supernatural danger returns when his first student, Yayoi Hozuki, enlists him in her quest to find the spirit that took her mother away.

 It’s really good, has a unique art style, intriguing premise, and cool designs, and it shows a lot of promise so far.
-For these reasons and more, it’s one that I highly recommend keeping an eye out on, because it’s one that’s going to catch fire in the next few years.
+For these reasons and more, it’s one that I highly recommend keeping an eye out on, because it’s going to catch fire in the next few years.